As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

-And, you know me.
-If I can add lemon to something, lemon is being added.
-And so we have Lemon Ricotta Cookies that get a double dose of lemon, both in the cookie and in the frosting.
+Lemon ricotta cookies that get a double dose of lemon, both in the cookie and in the sweet lemon glaze.

 What are ricotta cookies?

 Italian ricotta cookies are an absolute classic.
-It’s the copious quantities of butter and ricotta cheese that makes them super soft, moist, and fluffy.
+It’s the copious amounts of butter and ricotta cheese that make them super soft, moist and fluffy.

 Most commonly, you’ll find Italian ricotta cookies made with almond extract instead of, or in addition to, vanilla.
 Almond flavor also traditionally appears in the frosting.